 Many new ideas are met with initial scorn before they become accepted: OSB for subfloor or sheathing; laminate flooring instead of hardwood; PVC trim; Tyvek instead of tar paper.
 The list goes on.
 Could floating tile floors--Kwik-Tile in particular--be one of those ground-breaking products?

 To that end, we asked Van Conners, President of Kwik-Tile, based in Dalton, Georgia, to provide his thoughts on floating tile floors and on Kwik-Tile.
+He says: